mosn/mosn.io/content/en/docs/quick-start/istio/index.md

 If all pods in the `istio-system` namespace are running, the deployment succeeds.

-## BookInfo test
+## Bookinfo test

-MOSN v1.0.0 succeeded in the BookInfo test for Istio 1.10.6.
-You can alsoe use [MOSN with Istio](https://katacoda.com/mosn/courses/istio/mosn-with-istio) to run the BookInfo test.
+MOSN v1.0.0 succeeded in the Bookinfo test for Istio 1.10.6.
+You can alsoe use [MOSN with Istio](https://katacoda.com/mosn/courses/istio/mosn-with-istio) to run the Bookinfo test.
 More test cases see Istio [Example]((https://istio.io/latest/docs/examples).
 If you have any questions, please contact us  [issue](https://github.com/mosn/mosn/issues), code contributions are welcome too.

-### BookInfo introduction
+### Bookinfo introduction

 The application displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.
 The Bookinfo application is broken into four separate microservices: